 Memory & RAG

-Sagewai provides a layered memory architecture: conversation history for short-term context, vector and graph stores for long-term retrieval, a hybrid RAG engine for combining both, and the Context Engine for production-grade document management with scoped access.
+Memory gives agents access to information beyond the current conversation.
+Sagewai layers four mechanisms: conversation history for short-term context, vector and graph stores for long-term retrieval, a hybrid RAG engine that combines both, and the Context Engine for production document management with scoped access.

 Architecture Overview